nhatthaiquang-agilityio/kedro-airflow-docker/README.md

 # Kedro Airflow Using Docker
-    Create a kedro project and run kedro pipelines on Airflow
+    Create a kedro project and run kedro pipelines on Airflow platform Pre-process data, train model and predict

 ### Prerequisites
 + Docker Compose